Playing For Free

 On the other hand - if you are a mediocre performer, even a paid gig can be a waste of time, as far as advancing your career goes.
+If you're not generating momentum, those small-time, under-publicized, average-sounding paid gigs will lead to... more of the same... culminating in that sinking feeling that you're in a loop.

 As well as developing your musicianship, you should be developing your following.
 This is of critical importance.
 If 1,000 + people come out to see you play every time, you won't need to beg for scraps.
-Venues and promoters will be calling you left and right.
+Venues and promoters will be calling you (or your agent) left and right.
 So, the question is, how are you going to make this happen?

 The word "following" is absolutely critical.
 Not only do you need to generate exposure to your music, you need to be actively building your following.
 How many people are in your loop?
 You need to connect with people.
 The reasons why they will come to your show are not only because you are there, but because there are lots of other people there too.
 People go out to be social, to experience the feeling of being in a crowd, as well as to hear music.
 They also go out to see things.
 To be visually entertained.
 Are you visually entertaining?
 You'd better be, if you want to be a rich musician.
 You don't necessarily have to be pretty (although it helps) - but you do need to be expressive, creative, virtuosic, or know how to create a spectacle.
 Better still - all of the above.